 ### Why does [*IocContainer*](#ioccontainer) disallow non-object values?

-Ioc-Interop recognizes that implementors and consumers often want to make config values easily available.
-Instead of storing config values directly inside a container, Ioc-Interop encourages the use of one or more config services or value objects to make those values available.
+With that in mind, Ioc-Interop encourages the use of one or more config services or value objects to make those values available, instead of storing config values directly inside a container.

 ### Why does [*IocContainer*](#ioccontainer) define `getService()` and not just `get()` ?